-Indiana Code §22-3-2-15, was revised effective July 1, 2018 to provide that the settlement payment for a Section 15 or Compromise Agreement must be made within 30 days of the Board approving the settlement agreement.
+Indiana Code §22-3-2-15 provides that the settlement payment for a Section 15 or Compromise Agreement must be made within 30 days of the Board approving the settlement agreement.
 Failure to do so subjects the employer to a civil penalty.
 The revised section does not clarify if payment must be "issued" or "delivered" by the 30-day deadline, nor does it provide additional time for an employer who receives notice of the Board approval in an untimely manner.
 Thus, the employer may have less than 30 days to process and effect payment or face civil penalties.

-Also effective July 1, 2018, Indiana Code §22-3-3-24 was amended to require payment of an "award of compensation ordered by a single hearing member of the worker's compensation board . . . not later than thirty (30) days after the date of the award, or as the award provides, if the award is not appealed to the full board."
+Indiana Code §22-3-3-24 requires payment of an "award of compensation ordered by a single hearing member of the worker's compensation board . . . not later than thirty (30) days after the date of the award, or as the award provides, if the award is not appealed to the full board."